Connect Workday to your favorite reporting tools without moving data.

-Are you looking for a quick and easy way to access Slack data from PowerShell?
-We show how to use the Cmdlets for Slack and the CData ADO.NET Provider for Slack to connect to Slack data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Slack data from PowerShell?
+This article demonstrates how to utilize the Slack Cmdlets and the CData ADO.NET Provider for Slack for tasks like connecting to Slack data, automating operations, downloading data, and more.

 The CData Cmdlets for Slack are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Slack.

-The cmdlets are not only a PowerShell interface to the Slack API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Slack data.
+The Cmdlets are not only a PowerShell interface to Slack, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Slack data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Slack.
 To access Slack data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Slack.

-After obtaining the needed connection properties, accessing Slack data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Slack data in PowerShell can be enabled in three steps.

 Slack uses the OAuth authentication standard.
 To authenticate using OAuth, you will need to create an app to obtain the OAuthClientId, OAuthClientSecret, and CallbackURL connection properties.
 See the Getting Started section of the help documentation for an authentication guide.